 Many of our clients - especially in government or non-profit organizations - work within a tight budget.
 It’s understandable, then, that cost is one of their biggest concerns as they seek to have their questions answered.

-Once a client or prospective client understands what the NEMS model can and cannot do, the next question is often “How much does a run cost?”
+Once a client or prospective client understands what the NEMS model can and cannot do, the next question is often “How much does a model run cost?”
 A “run” usually refers to running the model for a particular scenario or using the model as a basis for analysis to answer a question.

-Three Factors That Drive the Cost of a NEMS Model Run:
+Three Factors That Drive the Cost of a NEMS Model Run

-1. The number of model assumption changes needed
+- The number of model assumption changes needed

-2. The amount of interpretation required
+- The amount of interpretation required

 The NEMS model is a lot of things, but it is not user friendly.
 Our team of experts has many years of experience setting up the model, running it, and interpreting the results.
-Some of our long-term clients have a good understanding of the model’s structure and capabilities, but they may want to delve deep into the results to better understand the underlying causes of the policy results.
-Others that are new to the model will require more analysis and explanation to help them understand how the model works, how to design appropriate scenarios, and how to make sense of the results.
+Some of our long-term clients have a good understanding of the model’s structure and capabilities, but they may want to delve deep into the results to better understand the underlying causes of the scenario results.
+Other clients that are new to the model will require more analysis and explanation to help them understand how the model works, how to design appropriate scenarios, and how to make sense of the results.

-3. Customization of the model
+- Customization of the model

 More Information on the NEMS Model, Its Uses, and Costs